-MHRAA1A Am I affected by judgemental or prejudicial feelings in John's case, particularly in disorders?
+MHRAA1A Am I affected by judgemental or prejudicial feelings in John's case, particularly in relation to harmful behaviour including drug-taking?
+If these feelings arose would they affect my consultation?

+MHRAS1A

-MHRAS1A What is my plan for keeping up to date with current management of mental health
+What is my plan for keeping up to date with current management of mental health disorders?